MuhammadUmerKhan/AgriScan-AI-Driven-Plant-Disease-Classifier/README.md

-# 🌱 Plant Disease Detection System 🌿
+# 🌱 AgriScan: AI-Driven Plant Disease Classifier 🌿

 Welcome to the **Plant Disease Detection System**!
 This project leverages **Deep Learning** to identify plant diseases from images, helping farmers and gardeners diagnose issues quickly and effectively. 🌾